grnet/synnefo/docs/astakos-api-guide.rst

 401 (Unauthorized)          Missing or expired or invalid service token 500 (Internal Server Error) The request cannot be completed because of an internal error
 =========================== =====================

+.. warning:: The service is also available under ``/service/api/user_catalogs``.
+     It  will be removed in the next version.